Seals of the Court of Appeals and Superior Court

 You can ask the court to stop the eviction by filing an Application to Stay Execution of the Writ of Restitution in the Landlord and Tenant Clerk's Office.
 If the reason the landlord sued you is because you owe rent, you can avoid eviction by paying the landlord all of the rent and court costs that you owe as of the day the you make the payment.
 (This includes the rent that has come due since the time the landlord filed the lawsuit.)
 If you bring your account current with the landlord, the landlord cannot evict you unless he or she brings a new lawsuit.

-May I pay my rent into the court registry until the repairs are made?
+How can I pay my rent until repairs are made?

-May I sue the landlord for damage to property?
+May I sue the landlord for repairs I made or damage to my personal property?

-If you are already involved in a non-payment of rent case in Landlord and Tenant, you can file a counterclaim, recoupment, or setoff to collect money from your landlord for part or all of the rent that you paid in the past when the apartment or house was in need of repair.
+If you are already involved in a non-payment of rent case in Landlord and Tenant, you can file a counterclaim to collect money from your landlord for part or all of the rent that you paid in the past when the apartment or house was in need of repair.
 You can also collect money to reimburse you for the costs of repairs that you have personally made to the apartment or house.
+Other suits for damages for personal injuries or damage to a tenant's personal property must be filed in the Small Claims and Conciliation Branch, 510 4th Street, NW, Building B, Room 120 if the amount is $10,000 or less.
+Suits for damages more than $10,000 must be filed in the Civil Actions Branch, Room 5000 in the Moultrie Courthouse.

 The first time I heard anything about a lawsuit against me was when I received a writ of restitution (eviction notice) in the mail.
 What can I do?

 If you do not believe that you should be evicted, you can come to court immediately and file an Application to Stay Execution of the Writ of Restitution in the Landlord and Tenant Clerk's Office.
 You may also want to file a motion to ask the court to vacate the judgment so that you can present defenses you have to the case.
-The cost for the motion is $10.
+There is no cost for the application.

 What can I do if I lose?